durability-labs/archivist-app/README.md

-# Codex Marketplace UI
+# Archivist App

-This project provide Marketplace UI for Codex.
+This project provide Marketplace UI for Archivist.

 ## Philosophy